 My research interests center on two broad areas: (1) pedagogical research on the best practices for instruction in psychology in general, and statistics (as it is taught in psychology) more specifically; and (2) fathers and children's socio-emotional development.

 Meet the Fellows!
-The Willard Fellows are faculty members with unique ties to Willard Residential College.
+The Willard Fellows are faculty and staff with unique ties to Willard Residential College.
 They come to events planned by the dorm, engage with Woos, and even host exclusive classes and events for Willard residents.

 Department of Psychology